By definition, a project is a temporary endeavor used to create a unique deliverable.

 - Sound, etc.

 For example, if you’re creating an NPC, you can’t make the 3D model until the character design and concept art are made.
-Until these conditions are met, the 3D modeling task that cannot be performed will feature a locked icon.
+So, until these conditions are met, the 3D modeling task will feature a locked icon.

-The standout feature of HacknPlan for game development is the Game Design Model (GDM) feature.
+HacknPlan’s standout game development feature is the Game Design Model (GDM).

 The GDM serves as your main game design document — the most crucial piece of documentation for defining the project vision and keeping everyone on the same page.

-The problem with game design documents, in general, is keeping them alive and regularly updated, especially once project teams get big.
-Managing this document manually in an iterative project is like a full-time job in and of itself.
+The main problem with game design documentation is keeping it alive and regularly updated, especially once project teams get big.

-One benefit of using an integrated game design document like this is that it can be used to track metrics of each game design element.
+An integrated game design document like this also allows you to track the metrics of each game design element in real time.
 For example, you can easily check how well the 2D art is progressing or how the UI is coming along.

 Codecks is yet another game development-specific project management tool, only this one has a unique spin — trading cards.

-Namely, task management is split into three windows:
+Namely, task management is split into 3 windows:

-- Hand — containing personal cards that are visible only to the user,
+- Hand — which contains personal cards visible only to the user,

 - Decks — groups of cards that are visible to multiple relevant people, and

-- Milestones — which we’ll cover as Codecks’s best feature for game development.
+- Timeline — which I’ll cover as Codecks’s best game development feature.

 The idea is that you draw cards (tasks) from a deck and then play the cards from your hand, or in this case — perform the tasks you’ve drawn.

-While the playing card-based approach to task organization and sorting is unique, it’s not the best feature this game development tool has to offer.
+The card-playing approach to task organization and sorting is unique.
+But it’s not the best feature this game development tool has to offer.

-Instead, we have to highlight the milestones feature.
+Instead, I have to highlight the timeline feature.

 This feature allows you to mark a date on the project timeline and effortlessly assign tasks to it.
-You can then track the team’s collective progress towards this goal.
+You can then track the team’s collective progress toward this milestone.

-This is especially useful when the team needs to prepare something like a presentation or a demo for a specific event.
+This is especially useful when the team needs to prepare something, like a presentation or a demo, for a specific event.
+It also comes in handy when you want to narrow down the number of cards to keep track of and only focus on the cards related to a specific milestone.

-Codecks isn’t the only tool with this kind of feature, but their milestones are the most intuitive to use.
+In general, Codecks isn’t the only tool with this kind of feature, but its milestones are the most intuitive to use.

 Jira is a project management tool made by developers, for developers.